-- We oppose New York State reinstating income tax surcharges for any reason. - 2.
+- 1. We oppose New York State reinstating income tax surcharges for any reason. - 2.
 We recommend the self-employed be able to deduct health insurance premiums as a business expense. - 3.
-We oppose the use of depreciation as income in the calculation of eligibility for social service programs. - We support a state tax credit for donations of locally-grown food by farmers to food banks. - 5.
-We support alcoholic beverage producers being able to file their tax returns electronically, while maintaining their ability to file them manually.
+We oppose the use of depreciation as income in the calculation of eligibility for social service programs. - 4.
+We support a state tax credit for donations of locally-grown food by farmers to food banks. - 5.
+We support alcoholic beverage producers being able to file their tax returns electronically, while maintaining their ability to file them manually. - 6.
+We support a voluntary tax check-off on personal income tax and corporate franchise tax returns for gifts to the New York State horse retirement and rescue fund.